Insider Trading Policy

 Part III.
 Pitney Bowes

 Part III of this policy applies to Pitney Bowes and covers transactions by the Company in the Company’s securities.
 From time to time, Pitney Bowes may engage in transactions in its own securities.
-It is Pitney Bowes’ policy to comply with all applicable securities and state laws (including appropriate approvals by the Pitney Bowes Board of Directors or appropriate committee, if required) when engaging in transactions in Pitney Bowes’ securities.
+It is Pitney Bowes’ policy to comply with all applicable securities and state laws (including appropriate approvals by the Board or appropriate committee, if required) when engaging in transactions in Pitney Bowes’ securities.

 5. Compliance and Enforcement Responsibilities: